Handling SSR Hydration Mismatches in Dark Mode: Diagnostic & Resolution Blueprint

 }

-Critical Rule: Never use useEffect, onMounted, or next/dynamic for initial theme application.
+Critical Rule: Never use useEffect, onMounted, or lazy-loaded components for initial theme application.
 These hooks execute after hydration, guaranteeing a DOM mismatch.
 Rely on server-injected cookies, request headers, or the blocking inline script above for deterministic state.

 CI Debugging Protocol: Automated Hydration Validation